stefanbylund/zxnext_bmp_tools/README.md

 BMP image in a paint program (e.g. Adobe Photoshop, Paint.NET, GIMP or PaintShop Pro) before converting it to Spectrum Next palette format using the nextbmp tool.

 Tip: The [palettes](palettes) directory contains Spectrum Next palette files in several common palette formats for use with many paint programs.
-It also contains a palette designed for graphics artists.
+This directory also contains a palette in [256](palettes/zxnext-artistic-palette-256.png) and [512](palettes/zxnext-artistic-palette-512.png) colors designed for graphics artists.

 Tip: [Color Quantizer](http://x128.ho.ua/color-quantizer.html) is an excellent image processing tool for downscaling the number of colors in an image.
 Use it